50 Years of Community and Creativity:

 When the COVID pandemic started in early 2020, LACA pivoted from in- person monthly meetings at DHMC to online Zoom meetings.
 The only time members met in person was the July monthly meeting held outside at Tall Timbers Mobile Park in Quechee, Vermont.
 The group’s brown bag auction — a Yankee Swap-type of event where members hid a craft or white elephant gift in a brown paper bag for other members to bid on it — was always great fun.

-As COVID cases in the Upper Valley rose and fell, members were not sure if it would be safe for an annual Christmas show.
+As COVID cases in the Upper Valley rose and fell in 2020, members were not sure if it would be safe for an annual Christmas show.
 Fortunately, the Sears location offered enough space for social distancing.
 Members were given the option of participation, and 26 out of 40 decided to take part.

 Precautionary measures were put in place: face masks were required, hand sanitizer was available upon entry and checkout, and members frequently disinfected surfaces and shopping baskets.